About the Heritage Association of San Marcos

 In Historic San Marcos: An Illustrated History, van Oudekerke tells the story of the people who have called San Marcos home, from the prehistoric Paleo-Indians to the Europeans of the late 1600’s and on to those early residents of the town with familiar names like Burleson, Moon, McGehee, Merriman and Placido.

-A fund-raising project for the Heritage Association of San Marcos, the 112-page Illustrated History is available for sale for $30 at several locations in San Marcos, including Walgreens Number One, the Main Street Advisory Board Office, the LBJ Museum, and at the Charles S. Cock House Museum during Cottage Kitchen Fridays.
+A fund-raising project for the Heritage Association of San Marcos, the 112-page Illustrated History is available for sale for $30 at the Charles S. Cock House Museum during Cottage Kitchen Fridays.